 “Different types of breast cancer grow at different rates,” explains oncologist Erin Roesch, MD.
 “It’s difficult to give an overall estimate for how fast breast cancer will spread because every cancer diagnosis is different.”

-Different types of breast cancer tend to behave differently, and because every cancer is different — and every person is too — it’s hard to say exactly how quickly breast cancer can grow and spread.
+Different types of breast cancer tend to behave differently, and because every cancer is different — and every person is, too — it’s hard to say exactly how quickly breast cancer can grow and spread.
 Still, experts understand that some types of breast cancer tend to be more aggressive and fast moving, while other types typically move slower.

-- The stage.
-Breast cancer is typically given a stage from 0 to IV.
-Non-invasive means the cancer has remained within the milk ducts or lobules in the breast, and is referred to as stage 0.
-Invasive breast cancer means the cancer cells have broken through and grown into breast tissue, and have the potential to spread elsewhere.
-Stage IV means the cancer has spread to other organs.
-Cancer that has spread to other parts of the body is more likely to continue to spread.
+At Stage 0, the cancer is noninvasive and has remained within the milk ducts or lobules in your breast.
+Invasive breast cancer means the cancer cells have broken through and grown into breast tissue and have the potential to spread elsewhere.
+When the cancer begins to spread to nearby breast tissue, you’ve reached Stage I.

 Your cancer team will determine how likely or fast your breast cancer may spread based on your breast cancer subtype, stage and individual factors.
-Although breast cancer experts can hypothesis and estimate the speed of cancer growth, every breast cancer is different and distinctive to that person.
+Although breast cancer experts can hypothesize and estimate the speed of cancer growth, every breast cancer is different and distinctive to that person.

 Like any type of cancer, there are factors that can put you at higher risk.
 For breast cancer, these include things like smoking, unhealthy diet, lack of exercise and not performing monthly self-breast exams.
-It’s also important to make sure and get your annual mammogram for breast cancer screening.
+It’s also important to make sure you get your annual mammogram for breast cancer screening.

 Other risk factors can include using hormone-based prescriptions, how many children you’ve had in the past, getting older and at what age you got your period and went through menopause.

-“In some instances, you can’t necessarily prevent breast cancer, but you can sometimes slow it down, stop it from spreading or reduce the size of the tumor,” says Dr. Roesch.
+“In some instances, you can’t necessarily prevent breast cancer, but you can sometimes slow it down, stop it from spreading or reduce the size of the tumor,” notes Dr. Roesch.
 “You can do this by taking your medications as directed, following through with treatments, going to your appointments and being involved in your cancer care.”